Rubenduburck/vim-alchemy/README.md

 Vim-alchemy is a personal plugin that does some stuff that I would otherwise waste a minute on.

+I've tried to keep these as fast as possible, most operations run in micros for reasonable inputs.

 Stuff like:

 * Converting int to hex and vice versa